Mixture of Link Predictors on Graphs: Datasets and Experimental Settings

 {\bf Training Data Split}.
 In the original datasets, we are given a fixed train, validation and test dataset.
 These splits are used to train each individual expert.
 Once each expert model is fully trained, we perform inference on the validation and test sets, thereby obtaining the prediction score for each link.
 As noted earlier, we split the original validation set into a new training and validation split for training and validating \framework{}.
 Note that the original test dataset is still used solely for testing.
 When splitting the validation set, we use different ratios for different datasets.
-For ogbl-citation2, ogbl-ppa, ogbl-collab, and Pubmed, the ratios are $0.8, 0.8, 0.9, 0.9$, respectively.
+For ogbl-citation2, ogbl-ppa, ogbl-collab, Citeseer, Chameleon and Squirrel, the ratios are $0.8$, and for Cora and Pubmed, the ratios aer $0.9$.

 {\bf Hyperparameter Settings}.
 The hyperparameter ranges are shown in Table~\ref{table:app_parameter_setting}.
-Since our gating model has a low complexity, we can efficiently search over a large hyperparameter space on all six datasets.
+Since our gating model has a low complexity, we can efficiently search over a large hyperparameter space on all eight datasets.

 {\bf Evaluation Setting}.
 The evaluation is conducted by ranking each positive sample against a set of negative samples.
 The same set of negatives are shared among all positive samples with the exception of ogbl-citation2, which customizes 1000 negatives to each positive sample.
-The set of negative samples are fixed and are taken from~\citet{li2023evaluating} and~\citet{ogb} for their respective datasets.
+The set of negative samples are fixed and are taken from Li et al. ~\cite{li2023evaluating} and Hu et al.~\cite{ogb} for their respective datasets.

 {\bf Mean-Ensemble}.
 After training the experts, we can obtain the prediction score on the test set from each expert.
 Then we take the mean across all experts to get a final score for link in the test set.
 The purpose of this model is to ascertain whether naively combining the different experts is itself enough for good performance.
 More formally, the Mean-Ensemble can be defined as follows: